kodel-react-as/draudimas/README.md

 1) Change the style of FAQ.html to the one provided
 2) Made 4 new html files that contain seperate forms
 3) This version contains the index.html, FAQ.html, the 4 form html files

+Version 0.0.3
+1) JavaScript for each form that saves the values of each section
+2) Fixed the width and col(lg-md-sm)